 It simply amounts to begging the question to believe that certain behaviors are always accompanied by subjective awareness, even under extreme conditions like a split brain.

 A recent addition (October 2007)

 While responding to this paper, Mr. William (Bill) Loftus-Rooney recently made the following interesting observation:

 I find it interesting that in discussions of split-brain patients, materialists rarely bring up Agenesis of the Corpus Callosum.
 People born with split-brains, while experiencing such things as retardation, autism, or lack of coordination, sometimes do not show these remotely, and NEVER show the supposed "two people".
 I see this as a proof against the "split-self" interpretation.

-This website shows an overview of symptoms, none of which are "two selves" or "two consciousnesses".
+[He pointed to] A[now expired] website [which] shows an overview of symptoms, none of which are "two selves" or "two consciousnesses".
 Also, interesting to note, the famous savant autistic Kim Peek had Callosum Agenesis.

 I agree with Bill Rooney that such phenomena certainly do not confirm the split-self interpretation of experimental data relating to split-brain patients.

 Also see: Split brain does not lead to split consciousness